 You can’t tell by looking whether a machine is using iSCSI or a Windows Share.
 Both iSCSI and Windows Shared hard drives use an Ethernet connection to attach storage.
 Since they use the same physical connection and cable, it can be confusing understanding the difference.
-It used to be that an appliance that “shared” it’s drive was called a NAS (Network Attached Storage) and one that used iSCSI was called a SAN (Storage Area Network).
-This was because iSCSI was setup by installing a second network card in the server and a dedicated link or ethernet network was used for just storage traffic (hence the term storage area network versus local area network).
-Now days it’s not uncommon for even low end NAS boxes to support the iSCSI software protocol so the line can be somewhat blurry.
+It used to be that an appliance that “shared” it’s drive was called a NAS (Network Attached Storage), and one that used iSCSI was called a SAN (Storage Area Network).
+This was because iSCSI was setup by installing a second network card in the server, and a dedicated link or Ethernet network was used for just storage traffic (hence the term storage area network versus local area network).
+Nowadays it’s not uncommon for even low end NAS devices to support the iSCSI software protocol, so the line can be somewhat blurry.

-In High-Rely’s current backup appliances, we allow drives to be used over ethernet via Windows Share (also called SMB or CIFS), NFS (the equivalent protocol often used in Linux or Unix), or iSCSI.
+For High-Rely’s current backup NAS system, we allow drives to be used over Ethernet via Windows Share (also called SMB or CIFS), NFS (the equivalent protocol often used in Linux or Unix), or iSCSI.
 One thing to be aware of us that since we support removable disks, we typically use one of these protocols per drive.
 In other words, if you turn on iSCSI to access a removable disk, the entire disk is accessed this way and no SMB shares are allowed on the drive.
 This is to facilitate remove-ability and transportability.

 - iSCSI is usually faster than Windows SMB/CIFS Shares.